 We tend not to have this issue too much in Texas, but if you live in a part of the country that is susceptible to extreme temperatures between seasons, this can also negatively affect your concrete surfaces.

 - Salt mixtures designed to melt ice can be detrimental to the surface of a driveway and sidewalk.
 Also, cement that is subjected to severe freeze and thaw cycles will expand and contract as much as nine percent between extremes.
 This can be damaging to expansion joints, and cause cracking, spalling, chipping, and crumbling.

 If you’re in the Houston area and you’ve got concrete surfaces that are experiencing any of these conditions, contact the concrete leveling experts at Tilted Concrete Solutions today!

 It can be downright impossible to tell what’s going on underneath your concrete slab, and sometimes, no matter how well your land is prepared and how experienced your contractor is, there are naturally-occurring circumstances that are beyond anyone’s control.
 Tree roots, for example, have caused many sidewalks to lift and heave, resulting in a dangerous tripping hazard.
 Even worse, this happens so slowly over a matter of years that it can be hard to notice until the tree roots have created a major area of concern in front of your home or business.

-Much like tree roots beneath the surface of the ground, sub-surface water can wreak havoc on the soil beneath the slab.
+Much like tree roots beneath the surface of the ground, sub-surface water can wreak havoc on the soil beneath the slab forming voids over time.
 If you live in an area with a shallow water table, there might not be much you can do about this condition.
 However, doing your best to divert water away from concrete driveways, patios, and sidewalks while ensuring proper drainage on your property will go a long way in avoiding the need for assistance from a concrete leveling company.